Edgar Allan Poe Imagined a Space Life-Support System in 1835

 What is the story "Hans Pfaall" by Edgar Allan Poe about?

-Did Poe actually describe a life support system in the story?
+Did Poe actually describe a life-support system in the story?

 How did Jules Verne respond to Poe's Hans Pfaall?